sklucifer069/hacktoberfest-beginner/README.md

 git checkout -b your-branch-name
 ```

-4. Make your addition to the `Profile` and `Hello World` directories
+4. Make your changes to the `Profile` and `Hello World` directories

 5. Commit and Push your changes
 ```markdown